 At the AIPH 2021 Green City Conference, hear about innovations and advances in city greening from our Champions of Green Cities.
-We have a line-up of expert international speakers who will:
+We had a line-up of expert international speakers who:

 12:00 Virtual exhibition and networking opportunities on the Hopin platform

 13:00 Welcome by Chair – Mr Tim Briercliffe, AIPH Secretary General

 13:05 Welcome speech – Mr Bill Hardy, Chair of AIPH Green City Committee

 13:15 Grids and Greenery 1984 – 2021 – Prof Rob Adams, City Design, City of Melbourne, shares his insights about the transformation of central Melbourne since the 1980s, and how this influences how cities evolve to recover from shocks and seize opportunities.

 13:55 Launch of the AIPH World Green City Awards